OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:17

-This was to fulfil what had been spoken through the prophet Isaiah:
+This was to fulfill what was spoken through the prophet Isaiah:

 ## Matthew 12:18